cdesterke/gene2clinic/README.md

 OPERATING SYSTEM
-this software run under BASH envronment with installation of more utilities as dependencies.
+this software run under BASH environment with installation of more utilities as dependencies.
 Tested under linux debian MINT version

 LICENSE